libtangle/qcgpu/EC2-install.md

-# How to install onto an EC2 p3.2xLarge instance
+# How to install onto an AWS EC2 p3.2xLarge instance

 ```bash
 sudo yum update -y